jmt-transloc/ondemand-python/README.md

 ## Running Tests
-In order to run automation tests, a `.env` file must be created within the `/python/tests/automation/` root.
-Contact a QA engineer in order to obtain the values for each field.
+In order to run automation tests, a `.env` file must be created within the project root.
 Your `.env` file should resemble the following:

 ```
 AGENCY=imperialdemo